 - Offer support by calling, texting, sending emails, or visiting the campus if you can-check with your student first to make sure they have time to visit with you during this stressful time.

-- It’s easy to forget about financial obligations during this time, but make sure your student loan payments and other fees have been paid for the upcoming semester.
-Remember the Office of the Bursar sends online statements to students, not parents.
+- It’s easy to forget about financial obligations during this time, but make sure your student’s loan payments and other fees have been paid for the upcoming semester.
+Remember, the Office of Bursar sends online statements to students, not parents.

-- Encourage your student to participate in morale boosting activities and traditions that take place during finals week such as the Midnight Breakfast, a free breakfast offered late at night during finals week in the Student Center food court.
+- Encourage your student to participate in morale boosting activities and traditions that take place during finals week such as Midnight Breakfast, a free breakfast offered late at night during finals week in the Exhibition Hall

 Now that your student has completed the fall semester, changing majors may be on their mind.
 This often creates worry and concern for both you and your student.
 Choosing a major is a difficult process.
 This can be a good opportunity for your student to explore interests and determine what they really want to study.
 Your student may also benefit from an internship or other employment to help determine career options.
 It is important to remember however, that students are more than their majors.
 The best way to prepare for a career is to get a sound education, develop leadership skills and gain career-related experience through internships, community service, part-time jobs, and campus involvement.

-- If your student did not meet their academic goals in the fall, suggest a visit to the Center for Academic Success, which offers a variety of resources to address your student’s individual academic performance needs.
+- If your student did not meet their academic goals in the fall, suggest a visit to Academic Success Programs, which offers a variety of resources to address your student’s individual academic performance needs.

 - If your student is already thinking about how to make the most of the upcoming summer, bring up Georgia Tech’s outstanding summer undergraduate research opportunities.
 Information on these research projects is typically available starting this month.
 Your student can learn more information by visiting the Undergraduate Research Opportunities Program website at www.undergradresearch.gatech.edu.

 - Encourage your student to speak with their academic advisor if they have concerns about their major.